Jonestown: Deaths in Jonestown

-On the tape, Jones urged Temple members to commit "revolutionary suicide".
-Such an act had been planned by the Temple before and, according to Jonestown defectors, its theory was "you can go down in history, saying you chose your own way to go, and it is your commitment to refuse capitalism and in support of socialism."
+Jones urged Temple members to commit "revolutionary suicide."
+Such an act had been hypothesized by Jones as far back as the Temple's existence in San Francisco and, according to Jonestown defectors, its theory was "you can go down in history, saying you chose your own way to go, and it is your commitment to refuse capitalism and in support of socialism."

 Temple member Christine Miller argued that the Temple should alternatively attempt an airlift to the Soviet Union.
-Jim McElvane, a former therapist who had arrived in Jonestown only two days earlier, assisted Jones by arguing against Miller's resistance to suicide, stating "Let's make it a beautiful day" and later citing possible reincarnation.
+Jim McElvane, a former therapist who had arrived in Jonestown only two days earlier, assisted Jones by arguing against Miller's resistance to suicide, stating, "Let's make it a beautiful day" and later citing possible reincarnation.
 After several exchanges in which Jones argued that a Soviet exodus would not be possible, along with reactions by other Temple members hostile to Miller, she backed down.
-However, Miller may have ceased dissenting when Jones confirmed at one point that "the Congressman has been murdered" after the airstrip shooters returned.
+However, Miller may have ceased dissenting when Jones confirmed at one point that "the congressman has been murdered" after the airstrip shooters returned.

 When the Red Brigade members came back to Jonestown after Ryan's murder, Tim Carter, a Vietnam War veteran, recalled them having the "thousand-yard stare" of weary soldiers.
-After Jones confirmed that "the Congressman's dead," no dissent is heard on the death tape.
-By this point, armed guards had taken up positions surrounding the pavilion area.
+After Jones confirmed that "the congressman's dead," no dissent is heard on the death tape.
+By this point, armed guards had taken up positions surrounding the pavilion.
 Directly after this, Jones stated that "the Red Brigade's the only one that made any sense anyway," and, "the Red Brigade showed them justice."
 In addition to McElvane, several other Temple members gave speeches praising Jones and his decision for the community to commit suicide, even after Jones stopped appreciating this praise and begged for the process to go faster.

 According to escaped Temple member Odell Rhodes, the first to take the poison were Ruletta Paul and her one-year-old infant.
 A syringe without a needle fitted was used to squirt poison into the infant's mouth, after which Paul squirted another syringe into her own mouth.
 Stanley Clayton also witnessed mothers with their babies first approach the tub containing the poison.
 Clayton said that Jones approached people to encourage them to drink the poison and that, after adults saw the poison begin to take effect, "they showed a reluctance to die."

-The poison caused death within five minutes for children, less for babies, and an estimated 20–30 minutes for adults.
+The poison caused death within five minutes for children, less for babies and an estimated twenty to thirty minutes for adults.
 After consuming the poison, according to Rhodes, people were then escorted away down a wooden walkway leading outside the pavilion.
 It is not clear if some initially thought the exercise was another White Night rehearsal.
 Rhodes reported being in close contact with dying children.